The European Union 2024-10-03T12:05:53+00:00

 The European Union

-The European Union is a unique economic and political collaboration between 28 member countries, first established in 1985 by six countries.
-Originally, the idea of the European Union was that countries that depend on each other for trade, will not that easily end up in violent conflicts.
-As the Union developed further, the central government was not only involved in economic issues anymore, but also in wider policy areas.
-This includes for instance issues regarding the climate, environment and public health.
+The European Union is a unique economic and political cooperation between 28 member states (2024), and was founded by six countries in 1985.
+The original idea behind it was that countries dependent on each other for trade would not so easily end up in violent conflicts.
+As the EU developed, the central government became more involved not only in economic issues, but also in broader policy areas.
+This includes, for example, issues related to climate, the environment and public health.

 Leveled legislation

-A variety of European institutions leads the European Union, some of which are directly elected by the Unions citizens.
-These institutions lay down legislation for the entire Union.
-These regulations for instance lay down requirements for food safety and animal health control.
-This ensures all member states act on the same basic level of safety, hygiene and quality.
-In most cases, member states are allowed to add higher standards, as long as the countries at least comply with all EU regulations.
+The European Union is run by a number of institutions, some of which are directly elected by citizens.
+These institutions lay down EU-wide laws, such as food safety and animal health control requirements.
+This ensures that all member states have the same basic standards for safety, hygiene and quality.
+Member states may maintain higher standards, as long as they comply with all EU regulations.

-The European Union puts a lot of focus on being transparent in its decision making process and other procedures.
+The European Union places great emphasis on the transparency of the decision-making process and other procedures.
 In this light, the Eur-Lex website houses all relevant EU legislation and is publicly accessible.

 Implementation